10yard/dkafe/readme.md

 Motivations?
 ============
-The application was developed for my own DIY Donkey Kong arcade cabinet as a replacement for a 60-in-1 board and also as an exercise for my learning of learning Donkey Kong hacking and game mechanics.
-I was aiming to bring together all of the Donkey Kong roms and hacks into one place with an incentive to play them and tools to aid my own progression (trainers) and .inp recording capability for score submissions.
+The application was developed for my own DIY Donkey Kong arcade cabinet as a replacement for a 60-in-1 board and as an exercise in learning game development and Donkey Kong hacking.

+I wanted to bring together all of the amazing Donkey Kong roms and hacks into one place with an incentive to play them along with tools to aid my own progression (trainers) and .inp recording capability for score submissions.

 Thanks to